GeorgeNiece/innosoft/microservices-architecture/05-service-mesh-istio/README.md

 Istio supports the "circuit breaking" pattern.
 Circuit breaking allows you to write applications that limit the impact of failures, latency spikes, and other undesirable effects of network peculiarities.

-The example below is the manifest for an Isitio [DestinationRule](https://istio.io/docs/reference/config/networking/v1alpha3/destination-rule/) that implements the circuit breaking pattern on the service, `frontend`.
+The example below is the manifest for an Istio [DestinationRule](https://istio.io/docs/reference/config/networking/v1alpha3/destination-rule/) that implements the circuit breaking pattern on the service, `frontend`.